UofL works hand-in-hand with our food services provider, Aramark, on a variety of campus dining sustainability initiatives:

 The Belknap Farmers Market typically operates one or more Spring Markets in April, a one-day Fall Market in September, and a one-day Holiday Bazaar in November.
 You can follow us on in order to stay abreast of future markets.

-UPDATE: Spring 2020 Belknap Farmers Market Canceled due to Pandemic
+UPDATE: Belknap Farmers Market Suspended due to Pandemic

 Sadly, the Belknap Campus Farmers' Market was not able to return on Wednesdays in April 2020, as planned.
 But don't let the pandemic prevent you from eating and growing local!
 You can still sign up for weekly produce/meat deliveries on or off campus and you can order seeds, plants, berries, fruit trees, compost, and more for your garden through our vendors: